adswa/multimatch_gaze/docs/source/api.rst

 ===

-The ``multimatch`` command is the standalone equivalent of the MultiMatch toolbox and is easiest executed directly from the command line.
+The ``multimatch-gaze`` command is the standalone equivalent of the MultiMatch toolbox and is easiest executed directly from the command line.